 - High Point Junior Angler

-- Duval High Point Fish Award (if points equal then based on the time of catch or release)
+- Duval High Point Fish on 12lb Line Award (if points equal then based on the time of catch or release)

-- Most billfish releases by a team (if same number of billfish releases then based on the time of the first billfish released)
+- Top Billfish Team Award for most billfish releases by a team (if same number of billfish releases then based on the time of the first billfish released)